-This often occurs before or during social events or presentations and may even be experienced on a regular occurrence.
-Many of us without social anxiety disorder will get the butterflied occasionally, but what separates those of us with and without the disorder is a more regular and intense feeling of sickness.
+Nausea can be another symptom of social anxiety, which often occurs before or during social events or presentations and may even be experienced on a regular occurrence.
+Many people get the butterflies occasionally when they’re nervous, but what separates those with and without the disorder is a more regular and intense feeling of sickness.

 Rather than the occasional butterflies before a big presentation, these feelings of nausea are often severe and persistent.
 If the condition continues to go untreated, this symptom may become increasingly more difficult to handle, and the physical sensations more intense.

 3) Rigid Posture And Sudden Poor Communication Skills